 Know your safe heart rate training zone for intensity.

 Intensity is dependent on you as an individual.
-In other words, what is intense or easy to me might be less intense or easy for you.
+In other words, what is intense or easy for me might be less intense or easy for you.
 Knowing your safe heart rate zones based on your fitness goals can help you measure when your workout is easy, moderate or intense.

 Use this heart rate calculator